Political positions of Mar Roxas: Human rights

 He expressed his deep concern over what he termed as “the rising tide of human-rights abuses” in the Philippines as exemplified by the abduction of five ordinary citizens belonging to the Union of the Masses for Democracy and Justice (UMDJ).

 Roxas said that because of these incidents, well-established international organizations and institutions such as the London-based Amnesty International, Paris-based Reporters Sans Frontieres (Reporters Without Borders) and officials of the US government now hold the Philippines accountable for these apparent failures of governance.

 He also expressed his concern over the possibility that there is a “shadow government operating in the deep background without the knowledge of Palace officials.”

 According to Roxas, the Filipino people are entitled to forthright answers on how the abduction came about and who are the people behind it.

 He also filed Senate Bill No. 110 which would decriminalize libel in the Philippines and limit the venue of filing libel suits.
 He believes in the right of individuals to be protected from unethical and irresponsible journalism, but for him, imprisonment is not a just penalty for such.
 He stresses that, civil damages are enough penalty and deterrence, considering the present economic situation of journalists.

 Terrorism

 He voted against the Human Security Act of 2007’s passage in the Senate because he believed that the fight against terror requires urgent operational reforms over measures that could impair civil liberties.

 Death penalty

 He opposed the revival of death penalty in the Philippines through execution.
 He said that the revival is not a permanent solution for a successful campaign against crimes.

 Divorce

-In an interview by Mel Tiangco on the GMA program Wanted: President on January 31, 2016, Roxas said that he is among the 40% of Filipinos who does not favor divorce during a Social Weather Stations poll in 2015, saying: "For me, the family is the center of each person's life, so we should do everything to ensure that the family remains intact and I think that's our country's foundation."
+In an interview by Mel Tiangco on the GMA program Wanted: President on January 31, 2016, Roxas said that he is among the 40% of Filipinos who do not favor divorce during a Social Weather Stations poll in 2015, saying: "For me, the family is the center of each person's life, so we should do everything to ensure that the family remains intact and I think that's our country's foundation."